merit-gem/merit/UPGRADING.md

 # Upgrading

-## to 1.0.0 (unreleased)
+## to 1.0.0

-Points granting history is now logged persisted.
+Points granting history is now logged.

 * Attribute `points` and method `points=` don't exist anymore (method `points` still works for querying number of points for a resource).